Resource Usage

 // Decode the ABI return value from the transaction logs // The ABI return value is in the last log with a prefix for the ABI return format return arc4.decodeArc4<uint64>(appCallTxn.lastLog, 'log') }

-/** * Calls the increment method on another Counter app passed as an argument * @param app The application to call * @returns The incremented counter value from the inner call */ @abimethod() public incrementViaInnerWithArg(app: Application): uint64 { // Call the increment method on the provided Counter application const appCallTxn = itxn .applicationCall({ appId: app.id, // Use methodSelector to get the ABI selector for the increment method appArgs: [arc4.methodSelector('increment()uint64')], fee: 0, }) .submit()
+/** * Calls the increment method on another Counter app passed as an argument * @param app The application to call * @returns The incremented counter value from the inner call */ public incrementViaInnerWithArg(app: Application): uint64 { // Call the increment method on the provided Counter application const appCallTxn = itxn .applicationCall({ appId: app.id, // Use methodSelector to get the ABI selector for the increment method appArgs: [arc4.methodSelector('increment()uint64')], fee: 0, }) .submit()

-// Decode the ABI return value from the transaction logs // The ABI return value is in the last log with a prefix for the ABI return format return arc4.decodeArc4<uint64>(appCallTxn.lastLog, 'log') }}
+// Decode the ABI return value from the transaction logs // The ABI return value is in the last log with a prefix for the ABI return format return arc4.decodeArc4<uint64>(appCallTxn.lastLog, 'log') }}from algopy import Application, ARC4Contract, UInt64, arc4from algopy.arc4 import abimethod

 """A contract that increments a counter"""

-def __init__(self) -> None: self.counter = UInt64(0)
+class Counter(ARC4Contract): def __init__(self) -> None: self.counter = UInt64(0)

 """ Increments the counter and returns the new value @returns The new counter value """